This is a sub-page of Proto:Castlevania: Bloodlines.

 - Life refill + 99 gems: Press B to instantly max your character's life bar and gem count.

-- Game difficulty is set to Easy by default.
-Normal is available, although Expert seems to be nonexistent in this build.
+- Game difficulty is now set to Normal by default.
+Expert still seems to be nonexistent in this build.

-- Players (amount of lives you start with) is set to 4 by default instead of 3.
+- Players (amount of lives you start with) is now set to 3 like in the final.

 - The "PRESS START TO EXIT" text in the options menu is absent.

 - The final opening cutscene is implemented, with Eric having the feminine face that's used in the Japanese version instead.

 - The background brick cell of the character select screen is still less detailed as with the previous prototype.